Working on Campus

 • A two-year College program removes a student from the full-time workforce for only 16 months

-The Loyalist College On-Campus Employment Initiative provides part-time employment for full-time students at Loyalist College who qualify under the financial need guidelines.
+The Loyalist WORKS On-Campus Employment Initiative provides part-time employment for full-time students at Loyalist College who qualify under the financial need guidelines.
 Over 200 on-campus jobs are created each year.
 Students not only earn needed income, they gain valuable job experience.
-These positions pay at least the minimum wage and are available in the Student Centre, Library, Admissions Office, the Computer Centre, SAL, Residence, Student Services, as Peer Tutors, and in other departments.
+These positions pay at least the minimum wage and are available in the Student Centre, Library, Admissions Office, the Computer Centre, SAL/FailSafe, as well in other departments.

 How to apply